HackingLLM/agentic_quant_fever/README.md

   }
 }
 ```
+Or set the target in the command line with `--file-target` parameter, it receives a string like "90%" or "most".

 ### File Configuration
 Modify file generation parameters in `config.json`:

 ```json
 "file_generation": {
   "total_files": 10,              # Total number of files